-A virtual 10-year-old Filipino girl named "Sweetie" helped researchers identify 1,000 adults who were willing to pay children to perform sexual acts online, according to a charity.
+The virtual 10-year-old Filipino girl named "Sweetie" that helped researchers identify over 1000 adults who were willing to pay children in developing countries to perform sexual acts online.

 Thousands of would-be predators asked a girl to perform sex acts online unaware that she was actually a computer-generated digital decoy named "Sweetie" created by a charity.

 In little more than two months, more than 1,000 people were identified by children's rights group Terre des Hommes after they offered money to the fake profile for a variety of sex acts.
 They included 254 Americans.